The Stream Car Club of Great Britain

 For those that may never be able to visit the Stanley Museum in Kingfield

-this series of pictures will give an idea of what is being undertaken.
+this series of pictures will give an idea of what can be seen.

 We recently received a Lane steam engine that came from a Lane steam car.